• ZDP189

 World-Class Hardness

-ZDP189 is a high-hardness stainless steel developed by Hitachi Metals, Ltd. Due to its extremely high hardness, it maintains sharpness for extended periods.
+ZDP189 is a high-hardness stainless steel developed by Hitachi Metals.
+Due to its extreme hardness, it maintains sharpness for extended periods.

 • Petty made from ZDP189